Updated July 2022

 It is the mission of the Boy Scouts of America to serve others by helping to instill values in young people, and, in other ways, to prepare them to make ethical choices over their lifetimes in achieving their full potential.
 The values the organization strives to instill are based on those founded in the Scout Oath and Law.

 Dassel-Cokato Troop 253 welcomes boys ages 11 to 18.
-There are currently about 20 members who meet at 7 p.m. the second Monday, and 6 p.m. the fourth Sunday of the month, at St. John’s Education Center.
-Anyone interested in joining may contact Troop Scoutmaster Terry Gabrelcik at 320-286-3288.
+There are currently about 10 members who meet at 7 p.m. the second Monday, and 6 p.m. the fourth Sunday of the month, at St. John’s Education Center.
+Anyone interested in joining may contact troop Scoutmaster Terry Gabrelcik at 320-286-3288.

 Since its founding in 1919, the American Legion has been an advocate for America’s veterans, a friend of the US military, a sponsor of community-based programs for young people, and a spokesman for patriotic values.
 Nearly 2.8 million members make it the nation’s largest veterans group, with about 15,000 local posts and six foreign countries.
 Membership is restricted to men and women who served in the US military during an official period of conflict.

 Cokato Post 209 was also founded in 1919.
-Members meet in the back room of city hall the third Monday of the month at 7 p.m., except in March and December, when there are potluck dinners at the city hall at 6:30 p.m.
+Members meet in city hall the third Monday of the month at 7 p.m.
 In July there is no meeting.

 Currently, there are 60 members, and new members are always welcome.
 Contact John Bergmann at 320-286-2711 for membership information.

-The Cokato Chamber of Commerce meets the first Tuesday of every month at noon at Cokato City Hall.
-The Cokato Chamber is a voluntary association of businesspeople working to improve the economic and civic vitality of both their own business/organization and the community at large.
+The Cokato Chamber of Commerce meets the second Tuesday of the month (no meeting in August) at noon at Cokato City Hall.
+The Cokato Chamber is a voluntary association of business owners and representatives working to improve the economic and civic vitality of both their own business/organization, and the community at large.
+2022 Officers – Johanna Ellison – President, Josh Limanen – Vice President, Jarod Sebring -Treasurer, Dan Robertson – Board Member, Darren Sombke – Board Member, Teresa Martinson – Executive Secretary.
+Questions or requests for information may be directed to Teresa Martinson at: email@example.com.

 The Cokato Community Chest was founded in 1954, to be a team of representatives for city organizations that conduct one citywide fundraiser per year on Columbus Day.
 Following fundraising efforts, the board of directors divides collected funds among the social agencies, both local, and state, that have requested funds.
 Because there is an organization such as the community chest, there is only one door-to-door campaign per year, in October.